Berry, France: Duke of Berry

 In October 1360, the title 'Duke of Berry' was created by King John II of France for his third-born son, John of Poitiers.
 The duke was followed by several members of the senior royal family, establishing a tradition of the duke being a member of the House of Valois.
 In 1505 however, the last Duchess of Berry Joan of France died of natural causes and the title was merged into the royal domain.
 In 1527, the title was re-created for Marguerite de Navarre until the title was once again dissolved in 1601 following the death of Duchess Louise of Lorraine.

 In 1686, King Louis XIV re-created the title for his third grandson Charles de Bourbon, however the title was dissolved following the death of the Duke in 1714.
 In 1754, Louis XV re-created the title for his grandson Louis-Auguste de Bourbon (later King Louis XVI), who dropped the title in 1765 when he became Dauphin.
-In 1778, Louis XVI one again re-created the title for his nephew Charles Ferdinand, Duke of Berry.
+In 1778, Louis XVI once again re-created the title for his nephew Charles Ferdinand, Duke of Berry.
 In 1820, the title was finally dissolved once more when the last duke was assassinated.

 While Berry was a province, the Duke of Berry was de jure leader of the area.
 The dukes included: